JPMorgan says fears Brexit day upheaval if UK clearing houses cut off

 “The lack of recognition could lead to market disruption on Day One, and that’s why we can’t predict the extent of it,” Dewar told a House of Lords committee.

-Clearing houses like LCH (LSE.L) and ICE Clear (ICE.N) ensure that trillions of pounds of financial transactions are completed safely, and Dewar said they will need transitional arrangements.
+Clearing houses like LCH and ICE Clear ensure that trillions of pounds of financial transactions are completed safely, and Dewar said they will need transitional arrangements.

 JPMorgan and its peers who serve customers across Europe from a base in London are now activating plans to avoid disruption in customer links, such as by setting up new hubs or expanding existing ones in the EU.